XenoForce/Opore-Mod-v7/README.md

 **Notes:**

-1. Here is the link to the original Opore-Mod github repository by xamionex:
+1. Here is the link to the original Opore-Mod github repository by xamionex, which is now archived:

 https://github.com/xamionex/Opore-Mod